 Can we have all the unedited RAW files that you take?

-No. We edit and deliver all the usable, good images that we take.
+I’m afraid this is an absolute, capital-lettered NO. We edit and deliver all the usable, good images that we take.
 The rejected images include those particularly unflattering to you or your guests, or where focus has been missed.
 We permanently delete them after your wedding has been delivered.

 Trust us, you don't want those images.
 Curation is a massively important part of our job.